mwanji/humpty/README.md

 #### bundles

 Required.
-An array of named asset groups.
 Must contain at least one bundle.

-Each bundle's assets are processed and served together.
-Each bundle is an object containing a name and an array of assets.

 ````json
 {